simpsondl/genetic-interactions-smk/README.md

 q() #no need to save workspace
 ```

-- Rule-level logs are written when a rule declares a `log:` path.
-This pipeline writes logs to `outputs/logs/` with a name matching the rule.
-R scripts will redirect stdout and messages to the Snakemake-provided `log` file where available.
-Logging files are descriptive and contain some debugging information as well as summaries.
 - To test an R script interactively, you can construct a small wrapper that sets a `snakemake` list with `input`, `output`, `params` and `log` entries.